Alex2Github | email@example.com | Resume

 = a * + b c d.

-The Nitwit compiler procudes C code, which can then be compiled to an
+The Nitwit compiler produces C code, which can then be compiled to an

 Retroactive Priority Queue

-A partially retroactive priority queue supports adding and removing updates
+A priority queue that supports adding and removing updates (

 delete_min) on past versions of the data structure.

-Retroactive differs from persistent in that the effects of changing past
+Retroactivity differs from persistence in that the effects of changing past

-operations propagate to the present (like in Back to the Future).
+operations propagate to the present (think, Back to the Future).